 Venmo allows several payment methods for sending money.
 The default payment option is your Venmo balance, but you can also add a bank account, debit card, or credit card.
 Venmo even offers Visa credit cards and MasterCard debit cards to eligible users.

 Once you start using a credit or debit card, you can send money directly from the card.
-So, it would be an effective way to send money through the Venmo app using different payment methods.
+So, using different payment methods to send money through the Venmo app would be an effective way to do so.

-It could be another reason that you can’t make transactions on Venmo.
-If the recipient has blocked you for a reason or mistakenly, you will get a Venmo payment declined error.
+Another reason you canโt make transactions on Venmo is that the recipient has blocked you for a reason or mistakenly.
+In this case, you will get a Venmo payment declined error.

 Conclusion

-It’s certainly true that a payment declined in the Venmo app has left you worried.
-However, we’ve shared possible causes and their fixes; we hope every piece of information will help you fix Venmo transaction declined.
-If you’ve any questions, let us know in the comment section.
+Itโs certainly true that a payment declined in the Venmo app has left you worried.
+However, weโve shared possible causes and their fixes; we hope every piece of information will help you fix a declined Venmo transaction.
+If you have any questions, let us know in the comment section.